 - overgrowth of skin around toe

 Your doctor will most likely be able to

 need an X-ray.
 This can show how deep the nail is.
 An X-ray may also be taken

-- your ingrown nail was caused by injury
+- Your ingrown nail was caused by injury.

-- you have a history of chronic infections
+- You have a history of chronic infections.

-- your pain is severe
+- Your pain is severe.

 there is any sign of infection, it is a good idea to seek medical treatment.

 - redness and swelling